KoninMikhail/social-analytics-dashboard-template/README.md

   <img alt="@helloheitz/Social Analytics Dashboard Template s brand logo without text" align="right" src="https://showcase.mheitz.ru/additional/logo.png" width="25%" />
 </a>

-I am are currently looking for new donators to help and maintain this project! ❤️
+Currently I'm seeking for new sponsors to help maintain this project! ❤️

-By donating, you will help the development of this project, and *you will be featured in project's README.md*, so everyone can see your kindness and visit your content ⭐.
+With every donation you make - you're helping with development of this project. *You will be also featured in project's README.md*, so everyone will see your contribution and visit your content⭐.

 <a href="https://yoomoney.ru/to/410011749810070">
   <img src="https://showcase.mheitz.ru/additional/sponsor.svg">